 Bringing kids into my world has felt like a cosmic joke sometimes.
 Before kids, I could plan my schedule down to the minute.
 I knew exactly how long things took.
-I wasn’t sidelined by stuff like a missing stuffed animal, a refusal to put on pants, or a surprise need to poop just as I was walking out the door.
+I wasn’t sidelined by stuff like a missing stuffed animal, a refusal to put on pants, or an unexpected need to poop just as I was walking out the door.

-Then I had kids.
-Scheduling anything in this house feels like a bit of a waste of time.
-I can do it, but it rarely works out the way I planned.
+Scheduling anything in this house feels like a waste of time.
+Things rarely work out the way I planned.
 In the old days, a rigid schedule helped me feel calm and organized.
 Today, it makes me crazy.

 My solution?
 Instead of spending hours micro-planning a homeschool routine that likely won’t work out the way I intend it to, I’ve switched to an unbelievably simple two-part system of scheduling and logging.

-How I Created My Simple Homeschool Schedule:
+How to Create a Simple Homeschool Schedule:

 After writing my existing commitments down on a blank weekly calendar, I recognized that Tuesdays and Wednesdays are busy days for us with little homeschool time.
 To avoid feeling overwhelmed on those days, we scheduled focused school time on the weekends.

 Part of brainstorming our schedule initially involved thinking about when my son and I do our best work and are at our most cheerful.
-As he and I are morning people, I knew we would enjoy doing schoolwork the most right after breakfast in the morning when we are fresh and fed (and I’m caffeinated).
+He and I are both morning people.
+I knew we would enjoy doing schoolwork the most right after breakfast in the morning when we are fresh and fed (and I’m caffeinated).

 Currently, we are working through Build Your Library Level 1, Logic of English Foundations C, Shiller Math Volume 3, and Oak Meadow’s Healthy Living from the Start.
 I’d like, ideally, to complete these volumes by May.
 Therefore, while brainstorming my schedule, I came up with a target number of lessons in each subject to complete each week.

-Every week, we aim to complete two English lessons plus copy work, two+ math lessons, one week of Build Your Library Level 1, and one health unit.
+Every week, we try to complete two English lessons plus copy work, two+ math lessons, one week of Build Your Library Level 1, and one health unit.
 To comply with requirements in the state of Maryland, we add extra music, art, and physical education activities each week.

 One of our most treasured resources for teaching phonics, spelling, reading, and handwriting: Logic of English.

 Every Friday, I use the guidelines I established above to jot down a quick list of specific activities/lessons I think we should try to accomplish in the coming week.
 (Because we do school on Saturday and Sunday, our ‘week’ runs from Saturday to Friday).

 If we should fall down some rabbit holes and do lots of extra work on a certain subject, I might cross that subject off the list for tomorrow.
 Or, I might do the opposite—hurry to find more engaging materials on this subject that lights his fire.
 Because our schedule is so loose and is only planned for a week or two at a time, we have tons of flexibility.

 Other days, focus is just not there, and we spend less than an hour in school.
 Because I’ve planned my activities in a weekly batch, I don’t stress too much about what we accomplish each individual day.
-I know we can ‘catch up’ tomorrow.
+I know we can catch up tomorrow.
 If this turns out to be an ‘off’ week, I can take that into account when I sit down to plan for next week.

 I use an incredibly simple, pretty old-school method for keeping track of all we’ve done as part of our homeschooling days.
 All the data is recorded in a humble spreadsheet.
 Our homeschool log spreadsheet is organized by week along the rows.
 Across the top columns, I’ve listed all the subjects the state of Maryland requires me to teach.